mgmartinezl/Data-Science-in-AWS/README.md

 The AWS solution provide access to the following data lake microservices:

-- __Admin Microservice__ handles administrative services including user and group management, settings, settings, API keys, and role authorization for all operations within the data lake.
+- **Admin microservice** handles administrative services including user and group management, settings, settings, API keys, and role authorization for all operations within the data lake.

-- __Cart Microservice__ handles all cart operations including item lists, adding items, removing items, and generating manifests for user carts.
+- **Cart microservice** handles all cart operations including item lists, adding items, removing items, and generating manifests for user carts.

-- __Manifest Microservice__ uploads import manifest files, which allows existing Amazon S3 content to be bulk imported into a package.
+- **Manifest microservice** uploads import manifest files, which allows existing Amazon S3 content to be bulk imported into a package.

-- __Package Microservice__ handles all package operations including list, add package, remove package, update package, list metadata, add metadata, update metadata, list datasets, add dataset, remove dataset, process manifest, run AWS Glue on-demand crawler, list and access AWS Glue tables, and view dataset on Amazon Athena
+- **Package microservice** handles all package operations including list, add package, remove package, update package, list metadata, add metadata, update metadata, list datasets, add dataset, remove dataset, process manifest, run AWS Glue on-demand crawler, list and access AWS Glue tables, and view dataset on Amazon Athena

-- __Search Microservice__ handles all search operations including query, index document, and remove indexed document.
+- **Search microservice** handles all search operations including query, index document, and remove indexed document.

-- __Profile Microservice__ Handles all profile operations for data lake users, including get and generate secret access key.
+- **Profile microservice** Handles all profile operations for data lake users, including get and generate secret access key.

-- __Logging Microservice__ interfaces between the data lake microservices and Amazon CloudWatch Logs.
+- **Logging microservice** interfaces between the data lake microservices and Amazon CloudWatch Logs.

 All the previous microservices use [AWS Lambda](https://aws.amazon.com/lambda/) as the provisioner of the back-end services that can be consumed through a CLI or through the web console deployed as part of the solution.
 Some advantages of AWS Lambda are: avoid the use and management of servers and the continuous scaling of the application by running each code request in parallel.